 The tricky part comes when you have a pin in front of a row of trees because it can be difficult for the rangefinder to pick up the pin.
 That's why when looking for a rangefinder it’s always good to find one with a technology that finds the pin and puts the priority on the closer object.
 That’s why I always recommend rangefinders made exclusively for golf - like all the devices in this list.

-Rangefinders are incredibly accurate and most of the top professionals use them during their practice rounds to calculate the distances so if it's good enough for guys earning millions per shot it's definitely good enough for us.
+Rangefinders are incredibly accurate distance measuring devices and most of the top professionals use them during their practice rounds to calculate the distances so if it's good enough for guys earning millions per shot it's definitely good enough for us.

 The only time it’s difficult to use a rangefinder will be when you can’t see the pin because you’re behind trees in the deep trouble.